ProctorU/squint/README.md

 #                                   OR "posts"."request_info"->>'referer' IS NULL)
 ```

-SearchSemiStructuredData only operates on json, jsonb and hstore columns.
+Squint only operates on json, jsonb and hstore columns.
 ActiveRecord
 will throw a StatementInvalid exception like always if the column type is unsupported by
-SearchSemiStructuredData.
+Squint.

 ```ruby
 Post.where(:title => { not_there: "any value will do" } )